Nout1/CH32V003-J4M6/2-way Traffic Light/README.md

 # Option 1: 4 GPIOs, Schematic and function description:

 In the schematic below, the 6 signals have been optimized to only 4 signals, still driving all the LEDs and without adding any additional hardware.
+Notice that the signals to drive green and yellew LEDs stay 100% independent.
+This allows us to choose if yellow leds should be "static" or for example "blink" while green leds remain "static".
+In the timing diagram a blinking yellow LED is assumed.
 Notice that only 3 resistors are required.
-This is possible because LEDs of the same color never conduct at the same time **and** have a very similar forward voltage, so we can use a common resisor for them.
+This is possible because LEDs of the same color never conduct at the same time **and** identical LEDs have a very similar forward voltage, so we can use a common resisor for them.

 ![image](https://github.com/user-attachments/assets/892a00ff-bb77-4b90-aca6-3b825df8fe5a)